punnalathomas/docker-demo/README.md

 ---

-## Note on Production vs. Demo Environment
+## Developer Note: Production vs. Demo Environment

 **Why are the sites different colors?** In this educational demo, we have intentionally modified the CSS of each container (Blue, Pink, Yellow) to provide a clear visual indication that the load balancer is routing traffic to different instances.

 **In a Real Production Environment:** In a real-world scenario, all backend containers would serve identical content.
 The goal of load balancing in production is to distribute workload, ensure redundancy, and provide high availability, while keeping the user experience consistent regardless of which specific server handles the request.

+---

 ![img2](./img/img2.png)